MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ## Getting Users: Get-AzADUser

-The Get-AzADUser command with no parameters specified will return all users, my test Azure AD only has a small number of users but you can use the -First parameter to limit the number of users returned.
+The Get-AzADUser command with no parameters specified will return all users, my test AAD only has a small number of users but you can use the -First parameter to limit the number of users returned.

 ```powershell
 (Get-AzADUser | Measure-Object).Count